FlorianRappl/react-workshop-2022/README.md

 * One layout with a home component (can be blank)
 * Three links: Home, Hello, and TodoList
 * The route for the hello component should expose the parameters
-* Insert a not found page for invalid URLs
+* Insert a not found page for invalid (i.e., unknown) URLs

+Hint: You need to import the *react-router* and *react-router-dom* packages for this exercise.

-### 05 - Redux (1)
+### 05 - Global State

-* Change the previous ToDo list to use Redux
-* Support three actions:
-  1. `addItem(text: string)`
-  2. `toggle(id: number)`
-  3. `editItem(id: number, text: string)`
-* Make the reducer scalable by extracting the handlers
-* How can we decouple handlers from the reducer?

-### 06 - Redux (2)

-* Integrate the ToDo list into the routing app
-* Introduce a different sub-state for each top component
+* Introduce a global state in our application
-* Mediate the changes via a container component
-* During each state change output the full app state in the console
+* The state should store the number of clicks (`clickCount`) obtained earlier
+* Goal of the global state is to prevent losing the previously set local state (clicks) when navigating between pages
+* For this one action (`incrementCount`) needs to be added

-### 07 - Testing
+### 06 - Testing

 * Test the hello component of our application
 * Assert that clicking the component increases the count